floriandejonckheere/powerampd/README.md

 - Error handling: the command resulting error is always printed
 - Encoding: special characters are handled better
 - Consume mode is not supported in Poweramp
+- MPD Random mode is called Shuffle in Poweramp
+- Poweramp default shuffle mode can be set in preferences

 Poweramp repeat mode mapping is as follows: